gem/oq-irmt-qgis/svir/help/source/13_recovery_modeling.rst

 ==============

-Initially, the user must select the layer containing the information regarding the damage state probabilities per asset (see STEP 1), after which the specific fields that contain these probabilities shall be opted.
+Initially, the user must select the layer containing the information regarding the damage state probabilities per asset (see :ref:`sec-inputFilesForOqEngine`), after which the specific fields that contain these probabilities shall be opted.
 Next, the user must select a specific recovery time approach (Aggregate/Disaggregate) and set the number of simulations per building (number of damage realizations used in Monte Carlo Simulation).
 Here, it is possible to select the layer of the study area with zonal geometries and generate aggregated recovery curves by zones.

 .. _fig-batchRecoveryModeling: